CLAUDIOPINHEIRO/EDA_Financial_Markets_Development/README.md

 As a design, a multi-series line chart with object constancy was chosen.
 The viewer can select the indexes by marking them and in a second step selecting the currency lens in a menu.
 By changing the lens, the data will automatically and seemlessly adapt.

-As an alternative, a visualisation via boxplots or barcharts might have also worked for making the degree of change for different indexes visible.
+As an alternative, a visualisation via boxplots or barcharts might have also worked in making the degree of change for different indexes visible.
 For plotting the daily change of multiple indexes simultaneously, a line chart design works well, reduces visual complexity and was therefore chosen.

 ## Feedback